-originated in Greek terminology, meaning 'writing / painting with light', suggests to be interpreted as an expressive and creative act.
-Instead of seeing photography as means for thoughtless snap-shots, mere documentation or as a vehicle to convey sociopolitical messages, I try to point the viewer towards the original, artistic mandate of photography … the challenge and recognition of pure design … where not content but light, shape, texture ... is the message.
+originating in Greek terminology, means 'writing / painting with light' and suggests to be interpreted as an expressive and creative act.
+Instead of seeing it as a means to thoughtless snap-shots, mere documentation or as a vehicle to convey sociopolitical messages, I try to point the viewer towards photography’s original, artistic mandate … the challenge and recognition of visual qualities and pure design … where not content, but light, shape, texture is the message.

 ... nothing could be further from the truth!

-Despite all the technology-hype and advantages of the digital age, the most important part of photography … and for that matter of all visual arts … is still the ‘Art of Seeing' … the recognition of the elements in visual design, freeing the subject matter from its identity, ignoring the object and its name and label.
-What counts is our imagination and creative vision, experimentation and the breaking of rules.
-It is about overcoming stagnate, conservative thinking, the willingness to let go of convenient strategies that worked for us in the past and the acceptance of making mistakes.
-It's about the ability to hear notes and their ingenious constellations … pitch and rhythm, melody and harmony ... instead of silly words.
-It's the ability to see blobs of paint and brush strokes, to see shape, texture, line ... instead of sunflowers.
+The most important part of photography … and for that matter of all visual arts … is still the ‘Art of Seeing' … recognizing the elements of visual design … freeing the subject matter from its identity by ignoring the object and its name or label, followed by creative vision, experimentation and by breaking the rules … transforming the observed into personal expression.
+It's like the ability to hear notes and their ingenious constellations … in pitch, rhythm, melody and harmony ... musical qualities … instead of fixating on silly words.
+It's the ability to see blobs of paint and brush strokes and their execution ... visual and graphical qualities … instead of sunflowers.
+Vermeer couldn’t have been less interested who the girl by the window is, but how the light falls on a surface.
+I have no doubts that the events in Guernica occupied Picasso's mind only briefly before he concentrated on what painters do … on visual and painterly aspects ... the sole reason why it is the great painting that it is.
 It’s about seeing triangles instead of trees ... ovals instead of faces … squares instead of houses.
-That's how the artist sees things.
+That's how the artist sees things!

-Photography, especially in the digital age with its technological convenience and superiority, can be the easiest medium to be confident in.
-But, on the contrary, it can be the hardest medium to have personal vision, because we are constantly reminded of … and held back … by the demon of reality.
+Photography, especially in the digital age, with its technological advantages and convenience, can be the easiest medium to be confident in.
+But, contrarily, it can be the hardest medium to have personal vision because we are constantly reminded of- and held back by the demon of reality.
+However, it is also important to realize that, no matter how surreal or non-representational our efforts and the results may be, it always started from something that actually existed.
+It is a unique property of photography … being both, abstract and real … at the same time.

-Photography is unique in being both … real and abstract … simultaneously.
-No matter how surreal or non-representational the results may be, it always started from something that actually existed.
-Yet resist the urge to ask 'what is it?' … resist the label.
-Instead, let your eyes roam over shapes, lines, textures and their arrangements … responding emotional, not logical.
-It can be the means of discovering the world around us … with new eyes … and perhaps ... discovering ourselves.
+All things considered, we must overcome stagnate, conservative thinking, let go of convenient strategies only because they worked in the past and accept making mistakes.
+Resist the urge to ask 'what is it?' … resist the label.
+Instead, let your eyes roam over shapes, lines, textures and their arrangement, responding emotional, not logical.
+It can be the means to discovering the world around us … with new eyes … and perhaps ... discovering ourselves.